indieBlog

 Born in Oakland, CA, Msangi and her family moved to Kenya when she was five years old.
 But even while growing up in Africa, much of the media she consumed came from outside the continent.
 Msangi returned to the U.S. at age 17 to attend NYU’s Tisch School of the Arts, where she honed the skills to bring her own stories, culture, and voice to the screen.
 Prior to her feature debut, Ekwa co-created MNET’s first-ever Kenyan original one-hour drama series The Agency, and made the short films Taharuki and Soko Sonko (The Market King).

 IFC Films will release Farewell Amor in theaters and On Demand on December 11.
-[UPDATE: You can now stream the film on Hulu.]
 We had a chance to talk with writer/director/producer Ekwa Msangi about the writing and making of the film, location emergencies, how a local film festival shaped her cinema education, and more.

 ——